tristancmorgan/vhdl_interview_test/README.md

 # Quickstart Guide

 This repo contains VHDL basics and associated tests.
+It's intended to provide an environment for testing FPGA candidates for Q*Bird.

 ## Step 1: Environment setup